Development communication: Development communication policy science

 Flor (1991) argues the importance of application of knowledge in social sciences where most of policy principles are drawn from.
 In the conduct of developmental activities, the role of communication is critical as it influences participation of individuals given that relevant information is well-disseminated.
 For instance, communication media are critical in creating awareness, generating public interest and demand, and placing the issue on the public agenda and building social support (Servaes, 2008).

 Development communication policy science take off from development theory that which it says that policy recommendation becomes an engine to the process of social change (Servaes, 1986).
 The concept of development communication policy science has reference to the following:

-a) Diffusion model which enunciates that 'that the role of communication was (1) to transfer technological innovations from development agencies to their clients, and (2) to create an appetite for change through raising a 'climate for modernization' among the members of the public'.
+a) Diffusion model which enunciates that 'the role of communication was (1) to transfer technological innovations from development agencies to their clients, and (2) to create an appetite for change through raising a 'climate for modernization' among the members of the public'.

 b) The participatory model which incorporates the concept of multiplicity development through democratization and participation at all levels – international, national, local and individual but values the cultural identity of local communities.

 A typology of Participation in Development Initiatives illustrates a participation ladder (Mefalopulos, 2018) starting from the lowest form which is merely a form of token participation, to the highest form, where local stakeholders share equal weight in decision making with external stakeholders.
 The participation ladder consists of the following: (a) Passive participation.
 Stakeholders participate by being informed about what is going to happen or has already happened.
 People's feedback is minimal or nonexistent, and individual participation is assessed mainly through head-counting and occasionally through their participation in the discussion. (b) Participation by consultation Stakeholders participate by providing feedback to questions posed by outside researchers or experts.
 Because their input is not limited to meetings, it can be provided at different points in time.
 In the final analysis, however, this consultative process keeps all the decision-making power in the hands of external professionals who are under no obligation to incorporate stakeholders' input. (c) Functional participation.
 Stakeholders take part in discussions and analysis of pre-determined objectives set by the project.
 This kind of participation, while it does not usually result in dramatic changes on "what" objectives are to be achieved, does provide valuable inputs on "how" to achieve them.
 Functional participation implies the use of horizontal communication among stakeholders. (d) Empowered participation.
 Stakeholders are willing and able to be part of the process and participate in joint analysis, which leads to joint decision making about what should be achieved and how.
 While the role of outsiders is that of equal partners in the initiative, local stakeholders are equal partners with a decisive say in decisions concerning their lives.